Frequently Asked Questions

 Healing + Deliverance

 • Absolutely!
 Healing is very much available today, and it’s something you can confidently believe in.
 The Bible makes it clear that God’s healing power isn’t confined to the past—it’s alive and active for us now.
+The "full gospel" is a comprehensive message of salvation through Jesus Christ, centered on his life, death, and resurrection.
+It includes the foundational aspects of sin, salvation, repentance, and faith, it also emphasizes the ongoing, active work of the Holy Spirit, including spiritual gifts, healing, and the belief in Christ's soon-coming return.

-First, let’s look at Jesus’ ministry.
+Those who believe in the "full gospel" also emphasize the healing ministry of Jesus, believing that healing is included in the benefits of salvation and is available through faith today.
+So, let’s look at Jesus’ ministry.
 He healed countless people during His time on earth, and His work didn’t end when He ascended to heaven.
 Hebrews 13:8 tells us, “Jesus Christ is the same yesterday and today and forever.”
 This assures us that His healing power is just as present today as it was back then.

 Healing is an integral part of Jesus’ atonement.
-Isaiah 53:5 (NKJV) states, “By His stripes we are healed.”
+Isaiah 53:5 states, “By His stripes we are healed.”
 This was not only a promise of physical healing but also restoration of spirit and soul (the mind and emotions).
 Jesus’ suffering secured healing for us, making it a part of His completed redemptive work.

 Another thing to remember is that healing is more than a manifestation of God’s love and power; it is who He is.
 He is our Healer—His character is defined by His compassion and willingness to heal.
 James 5:14–15 encourages us to call for the elders of the church to pray over us if we’re sick, with the promise that the prayer of faith will restore us.